shaq31415926/telegram_bot/README.md

 * dog_bot.py <- Script to create a simple bot which generates random dog images
 * simple_bot.py <- Script to create a simple bot which repeats what you enter
-* ai_bot.py <- Script to create an intelligent bot which is learning to answer your questions.'
+* ai_bot.py <- Script to create an intelligent bot which is learning to answer your questions.

 7. Insert your **Telegram token** in the code.
 The variable is called YOUR_TOKEN.